corneliug/SocialMediaAggregator/README.md

    - feedLimit: max number of records to be returned by the API on each call
    - logging_level: logging level inside app.
 Possible values: debug, info.

-3. Run "npm install", in order to install application's dependencies
-4. Run the application with "node app.js"
+3. Run docker-compose up
-5. Authenticate the app with Instagram by opening a browser on the url: http://localhost:8080/instagram/authenticate.
+4. Authenticate the app with Instagram by opening a browser on the url: http://localhost:8080/instagram/authenticate.
 This step must be followed just once, as the access token is saved in the config file and reused after this.

 ## Social platforms limitations